 Aim High places teams of dedicated AmeriCorps Members in four local elementary schools, where they serve as tutors and mentors for students that need extra support.
-We are actively recruiting Minimum-Time Members for the 2019-2020 Service Year to begin in late August 2019.
+We are actively recruiting Minimum-Time Members to serve 7-10 hours per week for our 2020-2021 Service Year.
 Ideal candidates believe in the power of education and are committed to helping children thrive.

 Our AmeriCorps Members support students’ academic, social, and emotional development by:

 - Leading extended learning opportunities, like afterschool clubs and summer day camps

 Prior experience in education or a related field is helpful but not required.
 Members work with an experienced supervisor and receive training to fully equip them for their service, including orientation, weekly team meetings, and relevant workshops throughout the year.

 Minimum-Time AmeriCorps membership is a unique volunteering opportunity that requires a long-term commitment.
 It blends the responsibilities and professional development of employment with the life-changing experience of volunteering.
 Minimum-Time Members complete 300 hours of service in their term.
 They can achieve this by serving for 7-10 hours per week for a full year, 12-15 hours per week for half of a year (either fall semester or spring semester), or 30-40 hours per week for a summer.

 - Eligibility to combine AmeriCorps service with student teaching or internship commitments

 - At least 17 years of age at the time of enrollment

 - U.S. citizen or lawful permanent resident (green card holder)